tlonist-sang/old-blog/main/_posts/2019-12-07-object-oriented-part3.md

 layout: post
 title:  "Object Oriented Programming - 3"
 date:   2019-12-03 00:45:22 +0900
-categories: Java
+tags: Java
 comments: true
-img: oopimg3.jpg # Add image post (optional)
-fig-caption: # Add figcaption (optional)
-tags: [OOP, java]
+navigation: True
-cover: 'assets/img/oop3cover.jpg'
+cover: assets/images/new-york.jpg
 ---

 So far I've covered Inheritance and Polymorphism.
 Now we have abstraction and encapsulation left.
 I will go on with the previous example of Clash Royale characters in explaining its concepts.